Miettine/Unity-Playground/README.md

 The Unity projects I work on can get pretty complex and contain a ton of distracting pieces.
 I created this repository, so that I would have a clean and empty Unity workspace where nothing can distract me.
 In big projects, compiling and build times can get really long, but here, I can test code much quicker.

-I use this workspace during challenging tasks at work-related or personal Unity projects
+I use this workspace during challenging tasks at work-related or personal Unity projects.
+I tend to use it for simple and short experiments.
+As such, these projects demonstrate only a fraction of my skill and experience.

 ##Sub-projects##

 The assets-folder contains sub-folders, each containing the assets of small projects that I have worked on.

+##Sub-projects##

+Needed to make my own enumerated, iterable data structure.
+Still need to bring myself to finish this project...

 ###BigDataPlayerPrefs###

 Tested if Unity WebGL's playerprefs allow large amounts of text to be saved.
 I stored a book's chapter's worth of text.
 Worked like a charm.

+###BigDataPlayerPrefs###

 ###InputField###